steveafrost/todo-mvc/NOTES.md

 # Step 5: I want to add state (complete, incomplete) to Items in a List
   - Marking items as compelte or incomplete.

+# REFACTOR 1: Start using partials in lists/show because it's a bit messy.

 # Step 6: Deleting Items from a list

 # Step Whatever: Fix Down Arrow on Make a List Form